Canadian Alcohol Policy Evaluation

 Canadian Alcohol Policy Evaluation (CAPE) and Community of Practice

-The Canadian Alcohol Policy Evaluation (CAPE) is an ongoing research project that provides rigorous assessments of how well provincial, territorial and the federal government in Canada is implementing policies proven to reduce harm from alcohol use.
+The Canadian Alcohol Policy Evaluation (CAPE) is an ongoing research project that provides rigorous assessments of the existence of evidence-based provincial, territorial, and federal alcohol policies in Canada to reduce harm from alcohol use.

-Policy domains encompass areas such as pricing and taxation, physical availability, alcohol control system, impaired driving countermeasures, marketing and advertising controls, minimum legal age, health and safety messaging, liquor law enforcement, screening, treatment and harm reduction, alcohol strategy, monitoring and reporting.
+Policy domains include pricing and taxation, physical availability, alcohol control system, impaired driving countermeasures, marketing and advertising controls, minimum legal age, health and safety messaging, liquor law enforcement, screening and treatment interventions, alcohol strategy, and monitoring and reporting.

 CAPE has a track record of strengthening Canada’s response to alcohol-related harm.
-The project was initially developed and implemented in 2013 (CAPE 1.0), and then updated, refined, and expanded in 2019 (CAPE 2.0).
-The third round (CAPE 3.0) launched in 2022 along with the national alcohol policy community of practice.
-Results for CAPE 3.0 will be released in Spring 2023.
+The project was initially developed and implemented in 2013 (CAPE 1.0), then updated, refined, and expanded in 2019 (CAPE 2.0).
+CAPE 3.0 launched in 2022 along with the national alcohol policy community of practice.
+Results for CAPE 3.0 were released in May 2023.
+To request a tailored presentation for your jurisdiction, please complete this request form

 CAPE 2.0